kbridson/rails-demos-and-deets-2021-test/deets-unix.md

 $ ls -l▊
 ```

-In this case, the user has typed the command `ls -l`, which displays a detailed file listing    .
+In this case, the user has typed the command `ls -l`, which displays a detailed file listing.
 If the user presses the Enter key, the command will run, producing output, like this:

 ```text
 $ ls -l